 - Prioritising placement of Aboriginal and Torres Strait Islander children with their Aboriginal and Torres Strait Islander family, community, or other Aboriginal and Torres Strait Islander families, where such placement is safe for the child.

 - Consultation with Aboriginal and Torres Strait Islander families, communities and organisations about child protection intervention, and child placement and care.

 - Ensuring that Aboriginal and Torres Strait Islander children in out-of-home care are supported to maintain connection to their family, community and culture, especially children placed with non-Indigenous carers.

 Post Adoption Support

-There are a number of groups in existence that seek to support adoptees.
+There are a number of groups that support adoptees and their families.
 Some of these are focussed on families formed through open adoption and others are tailored more towards adoptees and birth parents affected by adoption practices of the past such as forced adoptions and closed adoptions.